jvanbockryck/nem-catapult-metadata-proposal/README.md

 ### Create a new mosaic for the e-tokenwhitelist oracle
 The new element here is the metadata property "lwe:whitelistEndpoint" on the e-tokenwhitelist oracle that **points to an external document**.
 This is done for **privacy reasons** as the whitelist document can't be put on a blockchain, because it contains personal data (and this is against GDPR/EU Blockchain Forum recommendation).

-The whitelist document should be encrypted by keys owned by the KYC provider and as he is co-signer he - and only he - should be able to use the whitelist document as input for the e-token transaction generation.(TBD how this could work in NEM Catapult).
+The whitelist document should be encrypted by keys owned by the KYC provider and as he is co-signer he - and only he - should be able to use the whitelist document as input for the e-token transaction generation.
+(TBD how this could work in NEM Catapult).

 The previous oracle, the LocalWind electricity oracle, didn't need this mechanism because no personal data was involved.

 ![new mosaic for e-tokenwhitelist oracle](images/part2-step4.png)

 ### Note on using oracles for public documentation
-Public documentation will be required for security tokens, as this will **avoid information asymetry**, to provide all (potential) stakeholder with the same information about the (security) token.
+Public documentation will be required for security tokens, as this will **avoid information asymmetry**, to provide all (potential) stakeholder with the same information about the (security) token.

 In that case, the public information can also be published via the oracle mechanism described above, but without encryption on the documentation.
 The oracle account holder can then proof ownership - and accountability - of the public documentation.

 For these purposes, NEM could issue the following metadata properties:
 >* **"nem:isTokenDocumentation"**: Boolean (set to "true) to indicate the oracle provides token documentation
->* **"nem:tokenDocumentationEndpoint"**: URL to public documention about the token
+>* **"nem:tokenDocumentationEndpoint"**: URL to public documentation about the token

 ## Second example extension for LocalWind: Exchange e-token to e-euro with validator/controller approval
 The example can be further developed in which an extra series of steps are added to the workflow that **convert the e-token to an e-euro, including the approval - or rejection - of an external validator/controller.**